kcsgisRham/park-and-recreation-finder/README.md

 ## Instructions

-### Esri Sample Map Services
+### Esri Sample Services

 Esri's sample services can be used with this repository to extend the application.

-### Your Map Services
+### Your Services

 [Detailed help](http://resources.arcgis.com/en/help/localgovernment/10.1/index.html#/What_is_Park_and_Recreation_Finder/028s00000003000000/)
-on the ArcGIS Resource Center can guide you in the setup and configuration of the app with your map services.
+on the ArcGIS Resource Center can guide you in the setup and configuration of the app with your services.

 ## Requirements